Fire and rescue services

 To protect yourself if a hurricane is approaching:

-Forest fires are common, particularly in warmer months from May to August.
+Forest fires are common, particularly in the warmer months from May to August.

 To stay safe in fire season: